Treble Bleed Circuits Introduction:

 As the commonest implementation (particularly on Stratocaster single coil pickup styles), option 2 is probably the best all rounder.
 Functionally, the capacitor provides the treble bypass and the resistor modifies the effective potentiometer resistance taper to get a good blend of control over both the treble bleed and overall volume.
 The Seymour Duncan site recommends this configuration for example, with a 100K Ohm resistor and 0.002mF (2nF) capacitor.
 Values in the 100K - 200K Ohm and 0.5 - 2 nF crop up on the internet.

 Option 3 uses similar values in a series configuration.
 For example the Kinman treble bleed calls for a 130K Ohm resistor and 1.2nF capacitor.
-In fact resistor values of between 50-100% of the tone potentiometer value will suit most ears and provide a less pronounced treble bleed than the 'capacitor only' option 4.
+In fact resistor values of between 50-100% of the volume potentiometer value will suit most ears and provide a less pronounced treble bleed than the 'capacitor only' option 4.

 Option 4 is most commonly associated with Telecaster guitars, where the extra bite and presence of the Tele Bridge pickup (with its field focussing plate), was very much something to be preserved.
 Using the sort of capacitor values already quoted means that treble will be 'bled' to the output at almost all volume settings.
 This can mean that lower volume settings may sound 'over bright' to some ears as the bass rolls off against a more constant treble signal content.
 The desire to preserve treble makes this a common option for humbucker pickups too.